 9800 Montgomery Blvd NE, Albuquerque, NM 87111

 A mile away from Walt & Skyler’s House, the office is on the Montgomery Blvd and Eubank Blvd intersection.
-If you are not familiar with Saul Goodman’s, he’s the corrupt lawyer that Walter and Jesse use.
+If you are unfamiliar with Saul Goodman, he’s the corrupt lawyer Walter and usee use.
 This location is also featured in the follow-up show Better Call Saul on AMC.

 Hank and Marie Schrader’s House